-Plainly stated in the present tense, the genius of Apple is that it makes products that are near impossible to resist beyond being functionally superior.
+Plainly stated and in the present tense, the genius of Apple is that it makes products that are near impossible to resist beyond being functionally superior.
 The fact that they cost more just adds to their mystique and cachet of value.
 Yes, Apple gadgets are expensive, but that may just be because they are an uncommon amalgam of functionality, reliability and drop-dead aesthetics.
 Think Galileo meets Van Gogh, or something to that effect.

 I am a PC stiff by default, but can feel myself being pulled towards Apple’s kingdom as if towards the proverbial light, even with its intermittent PR/marketing and business machination problems.

-This seduction is something hi-tech hacks have been aware of beyond the allure of Apple technology. architecture and overall functionality.
+This seduction is something hi-tech hacks have been aware of beyond the allure of Apple technology, architecture and overall functionality.
 The attached review of the Apple 30″ Cinema HD Display is a very telling shibboleth of the Apple magic working beyond the liminal.
 It is there in the Macbook (Unibody) Pro at your nearest Apple store.
 It is there in the iPod of yore – a minimalistic iteration of a gizmo that had carved out a defined niche well before Apple made its game-changing splash.
 And yes, it is there in the iconic iPhone, spec warts and all.

 Enter the iPhone 4 Non-4G With PR Guns Blazing: